Sonobeat Milestones II: The '70s +

 Sonobeat website launches at SonobeatRecords.comNovember 27, 2004

 SonobeatRecords.com launches on November 27, 2004.
-This first version of the site, designed for 640x480 resolution computer screens, features individual pages for the artists for which there is the most information in the Sonobeat archives: Sweetarts, Lee Arlano Trio, Don Dean, Lavender Hill Express, Conqueroo, Johnny Winter, Afro-Caravan, Ray Campi, and Mariani, along with shared pages for other artists.
+The first version of the site, designed for 640x480 resolution computer screens, features individual pages for the artists for which there is the greatest amount of information in the Sonobeat archives: Sweetarts, Lee Arlano Trio, Don Dean, Lavender Hill Express, The Conqueroo, Johnny Winter, The Afro-Caravan, Ray Campi Estblishment, and Mariani, along with shared pages for other artists.
 The site features a limited selection of short audio clips, encoded using Flash, taken from Sonobeat's commercial 45 RPM and album releases.

 Sonobeat Historical Archives acquires the Sonobeat.com domainJune 2006